hypebeast/docker-alpine-python/README.md

 ### Using a custom Dockerfile

-In most cases you will extend this Docker image in order to run your application.
+In most cases you will extend this Docker image in order to run your own  application.

 The following example shows how to run a simple web application (e.g. Flask app):